torqueaj/AI/temp.md

 This repository provides a comprehensive summary of various problem-solving and search methods commonly used in computer science and artificial intelligence.
 Each method is explained in terms of its definition, types, steps, advantages, disadvantages, and common problem domains where they are applied.

 ## Depth-First Search (DFS)
-### Definition
+**Definition**:
-DFS is a graph traversal algorithm that explores as far as possible along each branch before backtracking.
+Depth-First Search (DFS) is a graph traversal algorithm that explores as far as possible along each branch before backtracking.
 It aims to traverse deeper into the search space before moving to siblings.

-### Types
-- Basic DFS
-- Iterative Deepening DFS

-### Steps
+DFS can be applied to both tree and graph structures.

+DFS is characterized by the following steps:
 1. Start at the initial node.
     - Set the initial node as the current node.
 2. Explore as deeply as possible along a branch.